GSA-TTS/FAC/backend/census2fac/README.md

 ## Utilities

 * load_raw.py - Read zip files providd by Census, and upload them to the S3 bucket.
-* zip2sql.py - Create postgres tables and poulate them using the contents of the csv files in the S3 bucket after cleansing them
+The basename of the zip file is used to create a folder in S3.
+The individual unzipped files are stored in the folder.
+There is an assumption that there are no sub-folders.
+* raw_to_pg.py - Inserts data into PG tables using the contents of the csv files in the S3 bucket.
+The first row of each file is assumed to have the column names (we convert to lowercase).
+The name of the table is determined by examining the name of the file.
+The sample source files do not have delimters for empty fields at the end of a line - so we assume these are nulls.
+* models.py These ought to correspons to the incoming csv files
+* routers.py This tells django to use a different postgres instance.

+### Work in progress

+* Create nidels for remaining tables
+* Should raw_to_og have an option to delete all data.
+Is a folder name required, or should we load from all folders?
+* Yet to actually save the model
+* Meed to write tests.
+Have only been doing manual testing so far.

 ## Pre-requisites for